Reflection Emit Dynamic Method Scenarios

 Dynamic methods are useful in scenarios where run-time code generation is required for performance.
 Examples discussed in this section include serialization, mappings between objects and relational databases, regular expressions, partial evaluation, and compilers for languages that require runtimes.

-For a simple example of dynamic method generation, see.
+For a simple example of dynamic method generation, see How to: Define and Execute Dynamic Methods.

 Dynamic methods are useful to compiler writers when the type of an object is not known at compile time.
 Calls to the object's members must be resolved at run time, frequently with the additional overhead of manipulating argument lists.
 The following Visual Basic code provides an example of this.